The Third Wife: Release

 The film had its world premiere at the Toronto International Film Festival in September 2018, where it won the Network for the Promotion of Asian Cinema (NETPAC) Award.
 In October 2018, it also screened at the San Sebastian International Film Festival, where it won the TVE-Another Look Award, and at the Chicago International Film Festival in the New Directors Film Competition section, of which it won the Gold Hugo, the top prize.

 In Vietnam, the film was released on 17 May 2019, only to be pulled four days later, after drawing criticism for allowing the lead actress Trà My, who was 13 at the time of shooting, to act in sex scenes.
 The scenes were filmed with only female crew and My's mother present on set.
 My also said she was protected during the filming.
 On 20 May, the Ministry of Culture, Sports and Tourism ordered the Cinema Department to review the licensing of the film.
 On 21 May, producers pulled the film from cinemas, citing concerns over online abuse that had been directed at My and her family.
 On 24 May, the filmmakers were fined 50 million đồng for releasing an unapproved version despite censors' request to make three cuts to the film.
 Mayfair described the criticism as "a silencing tactic".
 Regarding the decision to screen the film in Vietnam, she said, "We had to try, even though we knew we could be attacked by a lot of conservative viewpoints.
 This is a part of our history that is very dark and this kind of history is perpetuating itself in Vietnamese society still.
 There are so many artists, and specifically female artists, who don't think they can speak out.
 So I feel that I have done my part."

 Between Shadow and Soul

 In 2020 Mayfair release a black and white silent version of the film she renamed Between Shadow and Soul.
 According to composer An Ton That, Mayfair was inspired to rework the film based on a black and white photo he had taken on set during production.
 While still in post-production she had been toying with making the film black and white however the initial colour version of the film had already been sent out and been accepted into festivals.
-She nevertheless continued to work on making the film black and white and eventually settled on stripping the film of its dialogue and asking An Ton That to complete an entirely new score to match the new version of he film.
+She nevertheless continued to work on making the film black and white and eventually settled on stripping the film of its dialogue and asking An Ton That to complete an entirely new score to match the new version of the film.

 U.S. distributor Film Movement gave the film a limited theatrical release.